Iffrit-Studio/iffrit-website/README.md

-# Iffrit Website
+# Iffrit Studio Website

-This is a test for a Jekyll website.
-It uses the Cloudcannon's Frisco Template: https://github.com/CloudCannon/frisco-jekyll-template
+Website developed and maintained by Iffrit Studio